 These members remained committed to the Chapter, as the Chapter has records of correspondence from these members up until the 1950s.
 Though unfortunately one chartering member, Fred A. Morse, was able to remain as committed as his fellow chartering Brothers.
 A year after he graduated F.A Morse became ill and passed Ad Astra.
 Thus, when the Chapter established a housing corporation to begin the search for a Chapter House, the housing corporation was named “F.A Morse Association” in dedication to F.A Morse’s contributions to the Chapter.
 The association still exists to this day, managing the daily upkeep of the Chapter House and seeing that the Chapter House satisfies the needs of the Undergraduate Brothers.

 Soon after the Chapter was ushered into existence a special meeting was held in Boynton Hall on December 8, 1891, at which a committee was appointed to look up such a room or rooms for meetings and social intercourse.
 One room was finally settled upon and rented at 41 Knowles Building, Worcester.
-This was only a temporary arrangement, however, and in September 1892, the house at 7 Highland Street was rented which served as the chapter house for three years.
-But June 5th, 1895, the chapter voted to rent the house at 7 Everett Street.
-This was a decided improvement, but the sentiment gradually grew that Pi Iota Chapter should have a house of its own.
+During the following year meetings were held there and also in Pilgrim Hall and the old Knowles Building, neither of which are now in existence.
+In the fall of 1893, the Chapter took possession of its first house, located at 7 Highland Street.
+In tho years' time, this home was outgrown, and in 1895 a larger house, that at 7 Everett Street, was secured.
+This was described in a Chapter letter as a "great improvement" over the other.

 The first step towards building of a chapter house was the formation of a building association.
 The F.A Morse associations was established on April 4th 1898.
 The association was incorporated under the laws of the State of Massachusetts.
 A provision of the constitution stats that: “Any person who is a member of Pi Iota Chapter of Phi Gamma Delta may, on signing these Bylaws, become a member of this corporation.”
 The first Board of Directions consisted of the following: Geo.
 W. Eddy, President; Warren E, brooks, Vice-President; Robert.
 S. Parks; R.C.
 Cleveland, and E.H Brown.
 H.W.
 Southgate was treasurer of the Association, and D.F.
 O’Regan clerk.